kaushaljadhav512/moveit_cartesian/README.md

 This branch targets ROS 2 `humble`.

 Below is an overview of the included packages, with a short description of their purpose.
+For more information, please see README.md of each individual package.

 - [**Universal_Robots_ROS2_Description**](./Universal_Robots_ROS2_Description) – Universal Robots ROS2 Description package with the modified UR10e robot (attached with a vertical prismatic lift)
 - [**lifted_arm_config**](./lifted_arm_config) – MoveIt 2 configuration for the modified lifted_arm robot.